Introduction

 What does an Ace do in War?

 Aces are the greatest cards in War because they can only be beaten by another Ace.
-Due to this guide’s chosen mechanics for the game, in order to add a layer of strategy to what is otherwise a game of pure luck, Aces can be used to win streaks of cards.
-They are associated with risk, however, because if another Player possesses an Ace, they may win back their Ace.
+Due to this guide’s chosen mechanics for the game, to add a layer of strategy to what is otherwise a game of pure luck, Aces can be used to win streaks of cards.

 Can you play War with Three Players?

 No, War is designed to be a Two-Player game.
-The game also requires both Players to possess the same number of cards at the start of the game.
-One Player would have a significant advantage, even though they only possess one additional card.
+It also requires both Players to possess the same number of cards at the start of the game.

 What is a Joker in War?